Skip to Content

 intense fear without a clear cause or when there is no danger.
 Panic attacks

 are common.
 They sometimes occur in otherwise healthy people.
-An attack starts suddenly and usually lasts from
+Panic attacks usually last

 Symptoms include feelings of